Skip to content

 Input files

-You can specify an input file or directory as the primary argument.
+You must specify an input file or directory as the primary argument.

 Output files